RTL Lëtzebuerg: History

-Today, RTL Télé Lëtzebuerg carries entertainment, magazine and news in Luxembourgish.
+Today, RTL Lëtzebuerg carries entertainment, magazine and news in Luxembourgish.
 Outside broadcasting hours, a live camera from the radio studio is broadcast, along with text news and traffic cameras.
 Programs from RTL Shop in French and sometimes German are broadcast a few hours a day, mostly in the morning.

 For a few years the station's only competitor was Tango TV, operated by Tele2 from 2002 to 2007.
 Its main competitors in 2012 are Eldo TV and Den Oppener Kanal (.dok).
 All other TV stations in Luxembourg only broadcast on a local level (Nordliicht TV in the north or Uelzecht Kanal in the south of the country).
 RTL also has a second channel, RTL Zwee, with mostly reruns and live sports programmes.

 Broadcast

 Viewers in Luxembourg can also tune into RTL 4 (channel 41), RTL 5, RTL 7 and RTL 8, which are intended for the Dutch market.
 Since all these stations have their television licences in Luxembourg, they are available as terrestrial channels.
 Like television channels in the Netherlands, they show all foreign programming in the original language with subtitles, rather than dubbed.

 Since the switch to digital terrestrial television which was implemented overnight on 1 September 2006, RTL Télé Lëtzebuerg and RTL Zwee share channel 27, M6 is on channel 7, and RTL-TVI, Club RTL, Plug RTL, & RTL 4, 5, 7, & 8 are on channel 24.